nmitchell0/Understanding-the-Importance-of-Routers-in-Networking/README.md

 	•	Switch-to-Switch Connection Attempt:
 	•	I connected two switches from different networks in Cisco Packet Tracer without a router.
-	•	When I tried to send a message from one device (Johnny) on one switch to a device (Larry) on another, the message failed repeatedly.
+	•	When I tried to send a message from one device (Johnny) on one switch to a device (NetworkLarry.com) on another, the message failed repeatedly.
 	•	This happened because:
 	•	Devices on separate networks have different IP address groups.
 	•	The switch sent an ARP (Address Resolution Protocol) message to locate the destination device’s MAC address.